wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 ### OCC Validation

-Alternatively,
+Two flavors of validations are proposed for OCC, both aiming at recognizing and eliminating non-atomic read phase.
-validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS) first, and then broadcasting the WS to all other transactions currently under the read phase.
-Transactions whose RS has a non-empty intersection with the broadcasted WS then abort.
-The lock on the WS will not be released until write phase finishes, as we shall see later.
+Backward OCC, or BOCC, verifies the intergity of RSs by intersecting the RS against WSs of already committed transactions.
+A non-empty intersection implies a possible non-atomic read phase, and hence the validating transaction aborts.
+Alternatively, validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS) first, and then broadcasting the WS to all other transactions currently under the read phase.

-The first validation algorithm is called Backward OCC (BOCC), as it verifies the intergity of RSs by intersecting the RS against WS of already committed transactions.
-A non-empty intersection implies a possible non-atomic read phase.
+An arbitration is performed if the broadcasted WS has non-empty intersections with one or more transactions in the read phase.
+Either the validating transaction aborts, or all conflicting read transactions abort.
+The lock on the WS will not be released until write phase finishes or the transaction aborts.

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.